prebid/prebid.github.io/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.md

 The parameter "includeformat" indicates the type of the bid (banner, video, etc) for multiformat requests.
 It will add the key `hb_format` and/or `hb_format_{bidderName}` as per "includewinners" and "includebidderkeys" above.

-MediaType PriceGranularity (PBS-Java only) - when a single OpenRTB request contains multiple impressions with different mediatypes, or a single impression supports multiple formats, the different mediatypes may need different price granularities.
+MediaType PriceGranularity - when a single OpenRTB request contains multiple impressions with different mediatypes, or a single impression supports multiple formats, the different mediatypes may need different price granularities.
 If `mediatypepricegranularity` is present, `pricegranularity` would only be used for any mediatypes not specified.

+For example:
 ```
 {
   "ext": {
     "prebid": {
       "targeting": {
-        "mediatypepricegranularity": {
-          "banner": {
+        "pricegranularity": {                 // use this for banner and native
           "ranges": [
               {"max": 20, "increment": 0.5}
             ]
         },
+        "mediatypepricegranularity": {        // video gets a different set of ranges
           "video": {
             "ranges": [
               {"max": 10, "increment": 1},